kubevela/kubevela/docs/en/end-user/traits/more.md

 ...(other trait definitions)
 ```

-By default, the two command will retrieve capabilities
+By default, the two commands will retrieve capabilities
-from [repo](https://github.com/oam-dev/catalog/tree/master/registry) maintained by KubeVela developers.
+from [repo](https://github.com/oam-dev/catalog/tree/master/registry) maintained by KubeVela.

 ## 2. Designed by yourself